-Three of every five homes fire deaths result from fires in homes with no working smoke alarms.
+Three of every five homes fire deaths result from fires in homes with no smoke alarms or no working smoke alarms.
 When it comes to your home and family’s safety, it’s critical to always have functioning alarms and batteries installed.
-The battery in your smoke alarm should be something that you can rely on with absolute certainty.
+The battery in your smoke alarm should be something that you can rely on.
 That’s why at First Alert, we recommend a 10-Year Sealed Battery Smoke Alarm.

 9V vs. AAs

 9V has been the battery of choice for smoke alarms for many years.
 However, nowadays, it is more common to see two or three AAs.
 AAs have about three times as much energy as a 9V.
 When using batteries like these, it’s important that you check them consistently and replace your smoke alarm batteries every 6 months.
 A good reminder is to change them every time you change your clock for daylights savings.